COVID- 19; TEST AND TRACE

 - Any Newsletters, or other documents used, MUST be taken home with you.

 - Stewards and Clergy will wear face covering and visor as appropriate.

 - For “Test & Trace”, we need to record who is present.
-From Parish Census and other records, we have a basic list of Parishioners.
+Ideally use the QR code to automatically record your presence.
+Alternatively, from Parish Census and other records, we have a basic list of Parishioners.
 All we need to do is “tick you off” and confirm your Contact Details.

 - For visitors, we require name and contact details (telephone or email)